This post may contain affiliate links. Please read my disclosure policy.

 - When the mixtures gets up to a boil, reduce heat so that it stays at a simmer, and

-- cook for about 30 to 40 minutes, until the peppers and tomatoes are very soft.
+- Cook for about 30 to 40 minutes, until the peppers and tomatoes are very soft.

-- achieve a uniform smooth texture.
+- Remove from heat, and use an immersion blender to liquefy the ingredients, to achieve a uniform, slightly chunky texture.
 This can be done in a food processor as well.

 - Place back on the heat, add the remaining minced garlic, and the vinegar.
 Bring back to a simmer and cook for 5 minutes.
 Makes about 6 pints.